aws/aws-cli/awscli/examples/greengrass/get-connector-definition-version.rst

-**To retreive information about a specific version of a connector definition**
+**To retrieve information about a specific version of a connector definition**

 The following ``get-connector-definition-version`` example retrieves information about the specified version of the specified connector definition.
 To retrieve the IDs of all versions of the connector definition, use the ``list-connector-definition-versions`` command.
 To retrieve the ID of the last version added to the connector definition, use the ``get-connector-definition`` command and check the ``LatestVersion`` property. ::